d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/change-management/README.md

 4. provide auto refactoring and auto propagation to improve efficiency and reduce manual adjustments

-In short: SAP Data Warehouse Cloud allows any kind of changes, but has to support users to resolve the issues and regain a consistent state for the models.
+In short: SAP Data Warehouse Cloud allows any kind of changes, but supports users to resolve the issues and regain a consistent state for the models.